6 Days in Paris – The Ultimate 6 Days Paris Itinerary

 As you walk across it, you’ll have brilliant views of the Eiffel Tower and the Grand Palais and Petit Palais on the other side.

-If you did not have lunch yet, the Petit Palais is free to enter, and it has a beautiful garden with a café perfect for enjoying a set menu or tea + cakes surrounded by stunning decor.
+If you have not had lunch yet, the Petit Palais is free to enter, and it has a beautiful garden with a café perfect for enjoying a set menu or tea + cakes surrounded by stunning decor.

 The Eiffel Tower lits up at night, and it is truly magical.
 Did you know that while the Eiffel Tower is lit up, it sparkles for the first five minutes of every hour?